 Friday’s Festive Frenzy

-Friday 18th December will see the worst of the delays, which will peak at around 4pm, as Christmas traffic combines with the usual Friday evening peak period.
-With drivers leaving work early or travelling to spend the festive period with relatives, journey-times could as much as triple in length on Friday afternoon.
+Friday 18th December will see the worst of the delays, which will peak at around 4 pm, as Christmas traffic combines with the usual Friday evening peak period.
+With drivers leaving work early or traveling to spend the festive period with relatives, journey-times could as much as triple in length on Friday afternoon.

 The table below shows the UK’s worst routes, average journey times and the suggested alternative routes for drivers this Friday.

 |M25 both ways J7 (Reigate) to J16 (M40)||32||11||2h 55 min||2h 20 min||4:30-5:30PM||A217/A240/A308 between Reigate/Staines or A205/A406 N/S Circ Rds|